-- Low-income riders are more likely to continue to rely on Metrolink during the pandemic; - 1 in 3 current riders who still ride Metrolink have no car available; - 71% of current riders describe themselves as essential workers, with healthcare as the primary essential industry at 39% followed by transportation and logistics at 14%; - 81% of riders indicated that they are likely to ride again; - 13% of riders are unlikely to ride again with concerns about social distancing and cleanliness as the main barriers; - Riders are likely to return in phases over the summer, fall, or winter as stay-at-home orders are lifted, schools are reopened, and when treatment or vaccine exists; - Riders were highly satisfied with how Metrolink was keeping them informed; - Ridership strategies suggests phased implementation with improvements to cleaning, social distancing, fare discounts, security, and amenities; and - The top 5 improvements that would motivate riders to return, ride again, or ride more are: 1) Hospital grade cleaning and disinfecting; 2) Hand sanitizers available on every train car; 3) Social distancing markers at the station; 4) Cleaning crews onboard the train at all times; and 5) One blocked-off seat next to each rider for social distancing.
+- Low-income riders are more likely to continue to rely on Metrolink during the pandemic; - 1 in 3 current riders who still ride Metrolink have no car available; - 71% of current riders describe themselves as essential workers, with healthcare as the primary essential industry at 39% followed by transportation and logistics at 14%; - 81% of riders indicated that they are likely to ride again; - 13% of riders are unlikely to ride again with concerns about social distancing and cleanliness as the main barriers; - Riders are likely to return in phases over the summer, fall, or winter as stay-athome orders are lifted, schools are reopened, and when treatment or vaccine exists; - Riders were highly satisfied with how Metrolink was keeping them informed; - Ridership strategies suggests phased implementation with improvements to cleaning, social distancing, fare discounts, security, and amenities; and - The top 5 improvements that would motivate riders to return, ride again, or ride more are: 1) Hospital grade cleaning and disinfecting; 2) Hand sanitizers available on every train car; 3) Social distancing markers at the station; 4) Cleaning crews onboard the train at all times; and 5) One blocked-off seat next to each rider for social distancing.

 Survey results clearly indicate that enhanced safety and sanitization measures are critical to gaining riders back.
-Other productivity improvements and an implementation plan are anticipated when Metrolink releases its proposed FY 2020/21 budget in August 2020.